Trading EUR/SGD

 - Liquidity – EUR/SGD has less liquidity than major forex pairs such as EUR/USD.
 Liquidity can be translated as buying power.

-- Wider spreads – Because of the reduced liquidity, brokers tend to charge more for trading exotic pairs.
+- Wider spreads – Because of the reduced liquidity, forex trading platforms tend to charge more for exotic pairs.

 EUR/SGD Trading Strategy